TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Logging/Configuration/Index.rst

 .. include:: /Includes.rst.txt
+.. index:: pair: Logging; Configuration
 .. _logging-configuration:

 ===================================
-Configuration of the Logging System
+Configuration of the logging system
 ===================================

 Instantiation of Loggers is configuration-free, as the LogManager automatically applies its configuration.